-It’s recommended that your baby visit a pediatric or family dentist by the age of one, or six months after the first tooth erupts, whichever comes first.
+It’s recommended that your baby visit a family dentist who performs pediatric dentistry by the age of one, or six months after the first tooth erupts, whichever comes first.
 Sometimes parents bring their child in at the age of three or four, after all of the baby teeth have already come in.
 At this point there may already be concerns like tooth decay developing.
 However, it’s better late than never!

 What Happens During a Child’s First Dental Visit?

 During your child’s dental visit, we’ll check the development of their teeth and orofacial structures.
 If we see anything that may interfere with the function of your child’s mouth we can step in and recommend certain therapies that will allow their mouth to get back on the right track.

 We also check for tooth decay and examine the mouth to determine the best level of home care.
 This helps us provide you with the necessary tools and advice that you need in order to help your child maintain a healthy mouth, without cavities or premature tooth loss.

 Depending on the age of your child is during their first dental visit, we may take a few X-rays, which are intended to help us spot cavities or underlying developmental problems.

 Building a good rapport with your child is important for everyone.
 We understand that the clinical setting can be a scary place for a lot of people.
 Thanks to gentle preventative care, we can help make your little one’s experience fun (so that we build a strong relationship with them that will last a lifetime!)

 Having tooth decay as a child is an unfortunate situation that can be prevented through good home care and the help of our Ottawa dentist.